ShamylZakariya/Squizit/Squizit/Notes.md

 Screenshots for phones
 The buttons at the top of the phone layout are not receiving input events because of edge tracking.
 Need to move then down.
-Match.render is rendering NOT at retina scale,making renderings look like shit The universal match view controller layout algo is screwing up compact layout because of smaller button sizes

 #CURRENT